Glomerate Mouse-Eared Chickweed

 Cultivation: This little weed prefers partial to full sun and moist to slightly dry conditions.
 It is often found in soil containing loam, clay-loam, or other material.
 This species can invade lawns to some extent.

-Range & Habitat: Glomerate Mouse-Eared Chickweed is occasional throughout Illinois (see Distribution Map).
+Range & Habitat: Glomerate Mouse-Eared Chickweed is occasional throughout Illinois (see Distribution Map), where it is not native.
 Habitats include openings in rocky woodlands, grassy meadows, lawns, pastures, fallow fields, roadsides, and waste ground.
 Areas with a history of disturbance are preferred.
 This species is native to Eurasia.